adamsheeraz4/Analytics_automation_1/README.md

 Hi,

-The following projects automate weekly analytics reporting kepping in mind where files need to be saved and what naming conventions need to be used.
+The following projects (each file is a seprate project) automate weekly analytics reporting kepping in mind where files need to be saved and what naming conventions need to be used.

 The following three modules are used extensively